 There are three identifiers in Boundary-Line that help you identify features and which are provided to create consistent references between successive releases of Boundary-Line data.
 They are unique within each feature type throughout the whole dataset and maintained through successive annual updates.
-See chapter 2 in the technical sheet for attributes and ID information.
+See chapter 2 in the technical specification for Other attributes and ID information.
 These identifiers are never modified - only created or deleted.
 If a feature is deleted from the Boundary-Line database, then the identifier ceases to exist.

-ADMIN\AREA\ID (AI)
+ADMIN_AREA_ID (AI)

-GLOBAL\LINK\ID (LK)
+GLOBAL_LINK_ID (LK)

-GLOBAL\POLYGON\ID (PI)
+GLOBAL POLYGON ID (PI)